Undine Smith Moore: Early life

-Undine Smith Moore was born the youngest of three children to James William Smith and Hardie Turnbull Smith.
+Undine Eliza Anna Smith was born the youngest of three children to James William Smith and Hardie Turnbull Smith.
 She was the granddaughter of slaves.
 In 1908, her family moved to Petersburg, Virginia.
-Her hometown of Jarratt, Virginia, consisted of a large African-American population, and Moore would later recall memories of the community singing and praying at the Morningstar Baptist Church.
-Of her childhood, Moore said that "above all else, music reigned."
+Her hometown of Jarratt, Virginia, consisted of a large African-American population, and she would later recall memories of the community singing and praying at the Morningstar Baptist Church.
+Of her childhood, she said that "above all else, music reigned."
+She was also a member of Alpha Kappa Alpha sorority.

 Education

-At age seven, Undine Smith Moore began taking piano lessons under Lillian Allen Darden, who later encouraged her to attend Fisk University, where she studied piano and organ with Alice M. Grass and theory with Sara Leight Laubenstein.
-Moore turned down a scholarship to Petersburg's Virginia Normal Institute in order to enroll at Fisk, a historically black college.
-In 1924, the Juilliard School granted Moore their first ever scholarship to a student at Fisk, allowing her to continue her undergraduate studies.
+At age seven, Undine Smith began taking piano lessons under Lillian Allen Darden, who later encouraged her to attend Fisk University, where she studied piano and organ with Alice M. Grass and theory with Sara Leight Laubenstein.
+Smith turned down a scholarship to Petersburg's Virginia Normal Institute in order to enroll at Fisk, a historically black college.
+In 1924, the Juilliard School granted Smith their first ever scholarship to a student at Fisk, allowing her to continue her undergraduate studies.
 Moore graduated cum laude in 1926.

-In 1931, during the Harlem Renaissance, Moore received a Master of Arts and professional diploma in music at Columbia University's Teachers College.
-From 1952-3, Moore studied composition with Howard Murphy at the Manhattan School of Music, and would often attend composition workshops at the Eastman School of Music.
+In 1931, during the Harlem Renaissance, Smith received a Master of Arts and professional diploma in music at Columbia University's Teachers College.
+From 1952–53, Moore studied composition with Howard Murphy at the Manhattan School of Music, and would often attend composition workshops at the Eastman School of Music.

 Career

 Although her teachers encouraged her to continue her studies by enrolling at the Juilliard School, Undine Smith Moore instead took a job as supervisor of music in the public schools in Goldsboro, North Carolina.
 In 1927, Moore was hired as piano instructor and organist at Virginia State College (now Virginia State University) in Petersburg, where she was also assigned with teaching classes in counterpoint and theory, for which she was "particularly renowned".
 The college appointed Moore director of the D. Webster Davis Laboratory High School chorus, and due to the school's low budget, Moore would write her own music to cater towards the students' needs.

-In 1938, Undine Smith married Dr. James Arthur Moore, the chair of the physical education department at Virginia State College.
+In 1938, Smith married Dr. James Arthur Moore, the chair of the physical education department at Virginia State College.
 The couple often performed together in recitals, as James Moore was a trained vocalist.
-On 4 January 1941 Moore gave birth to their daughter, Marie Hardie.
+On January 4, 1941, Moore gave birth to her only child, a daughter, Mary Hardie Moore.